-California is one of the few states that has a short-term disability insurance (SDI) program for employees.
-Many people refer to this program as temporary disability insurance (TDI); in California, it's the same thing.
+California is one of the few states that have a short-term disability insurance (SDI) program for employees.
+Some people refer to this program as temporary disability insurance (TDI); in California, it's the same thing.

 Employees fund the short-term disability program through payroll deductions and can receive benefits when they are temporarily unable to work due to disability, including pregnancy.
 California's Employment Development Department (EDD) also provides for paid family leave for employees who need time off to care for a seriously ill family member or to bond with a new child.

 (Note that the State of California does not provide long-term disability insurance; if you are disabled for a year or more, you can apply for Social Security disability or make a claim through an employer-provided long-term disability policy, if you have one.)